steven-meehan/crafter-gallery-site/README.md

 ```

 As written above the resulting site will have a solid background.
-If instead you want to use a background image add the photo's url, i.e. `'https://www.sample.com/test/test.jpg'` as a paramater.
+If instead you want to use a background image add the photo's url, i.e. `'https://www.sample.com/test/test.jpg'` as a parameter.

 ```scss